Paylo.one · Pilot

 Product

 Four surfaces.
-One operating layer.
+One calm place.

-Management OS is organised around how leaders actually work: what to know, who is involved, what to do, and what to remember.
+Pilot is organised around how leaders actually work: what to know, who is involved, what to do, and what to remember.
 The surfaces are Briefing, Actions, Diary, and People.

 01